Glenn Hegar

 IMPLEMENTATION SCHEDULE

-• AGENCY FINANCE STRATEGY
+AGENCY FINANCE STRATEGY

 EMPLOYEE AWARENESS PLAN

-Sustainability Tracking, Assessment & Rating System (STARS) report was supported in 2016 and 2020 to assess UTSA’s sustainability ranking.
-The 2016 assessment yielded a bronze designation, and the 2020 assessment yielded a silver designation.
-This assessment serves as an educational and awareness tool for students and is a mechanism by which information is shared among the UTSA community.
-The Office of Sustainability participates in this assessment tool and coordinates with the various campus offices to complete the assessment.
+The Sustainability Tracking, Assessment and Rating System (STARS) report was completed in 2016, 2020 and 2023 to assess UTSA's sustainability ranking.
+The 2016 assessment yielded a Bronze designation, the 2020 assessment earned a Silver designation and the 2023 assessment achieved a Gold designation.
+This assessment serves as both an educational and awareness tool for students and a way to share information within the UTSA community.

 Use high-efficiency, light-emitting diode (LED) exit signs.
 Replace inefficient exit signs with high-efficiency LED exit signs.
 LED exit signs operate 24/7, and their extended life means lower maintenance costs.